BUSINESS ADMINISTRATION RESOURCES

 E-MAIL & Small-Computer SECURITY

-Recent versions of Microsoft Internet Explorer may appear to load .PDF files as blank pages.
+Recent versions of Microsoft Internet Explorer may appear to load .PDF files as blank pages, especially on a slow computer.

 Wait a minute, as it takes time to uncompress a PDF file for display - MSIE's status bar may not include that step.